dotnet-architecture/eShopOnWeb/README.md

 The **eShopOnWeb** is related to the [eShopOnContainers](https://github.com/dotnet/eShopOnContainers) sample application which, in that case, focuses on a microservices/containers based application architecture.
 However, **eShopOnWeb** is much simpler in regards its current functionality and focuses on traditional Web Application Development with a single monolithic deployment, no microservices/containers related.

 > ### DISCLAIMER
 > **IMPORTANT:** The current state of this sample application is **ALPHA**, consider it a 0.1 foundational version.
-Therefore areas will change significantly while refactoring current code and implementing new features. **Feedback with improvements and pull requests from the community are highly appreciated and accepted.**
+Therefore areas will change significantly while refactoring current code and implementing new features. **Feedback with improvements and pull requests from the community are highly appreciated and accepted.** Planned features for this sample include user registration, login, shopping cart management, and checkout.

 ## Topics (eBook TOC)